Skip To Content

 Shared insights for stronger partnerships

-In the new Contractor Scorecard 2.0, your customers have the same views of data on all their providers as you have for all your customers.
-That means you and your customer can now see the same data on the work you do for them, with the same ability to drill down to the details.
+In their version of Contractor Scorecard 2.0, your customers have the same views of data on all their providers as you have for all your customers.
+That means you and your customer see the same data on the work you do for them, with the same ability to drill down to the details.

-These mutually shared insights will strengthen your partnership and make your regular performance reviews more productive.
-Armed with the same data, you can take a more proactive role in resolving differences in your perspectives and focus on improvements you can make, as well as improvements your customer can make to help you do your best work.
+Use these mutually shared insights to strengthen your partnership and make your regular performance reviews more productive.
+Armed with the same data, you can take a proactive role in resolving differences in your perspectives and focus on improvements you can make, as well as improvements your customer can make to help you do your best work.

 For example, in drilling down on your below average scores and KPIs for Price, you might both see that the invoices driving that low score are mostly emergency work orders.
 This insight may help your customer balance your price score with the realization that you reliably deliver exceptionally fast, high-quality work for those critical situations where they need it most.
 Or they may recognize that both parties would benefit from a reasonable adjustment to how they assign work order priority.